 - After data synchronization is complete, we recommend that you remove the CIDR blocks of DTS servers from the whitelists or security groups.

 Parameter Description Data Format in Kafka The data that is synchronized to the Kafka cluster is stored in the Avro or Canal JSON format.
 For more information, see Data formats of a Kafka cluster.
 Policy for Shipping Data to Kafka Partitions The policy used to synchronize data to Kafka partitions.
 Select a policy based on your business requirements.
 For more information, see Specify the policy for synchronizing data to Kafka partitions.
-Select the objects to synchronize Select one or more tables from the Available section and click the icon to add the tables to the Selected section.Note DTS maps the table names to the topic name that you select in Step 6.
-If you want to rename the topic, you can use the object name mapping feature.
+Objects to be synchronized Select one or more tables from the Available section and click the icon to add the tables to the Selected section.Note DTS maps the table names to the topic name that you select in Step 6.
+You can use the table name mapping feature to change the topics that are synchronized to the destination cluster.
 For more information, see Rename an object to be synchronized.
 Rename Databases and Tables

 You can use the object name mapping feature to rename the objects that are synchronized to the destination instance.
 For more information, see Object name mapping.